dotnet/docs/docs/framework/install/guide-for-developers.md

 Install a developer targeting pack to develop against the most recent version of the .NET Framework in Visual Studio or another development environment, or download the .NET Framework redistributable for distribution with your app or control.

-## To install the .NET Framework developer or targeting pack
+### To install the .NET Framework developer or targeting pack

-The developer pack for the .NET Framework 4.5.1 or 4.5.2, the targeting pack for the [!INCLUDE[net_v46](../../../includes/net-v46-md.md)], and  the developer pack for the [!INCLUDE[net_v461](../../../includes/net-v461-md.md)], 4.6.2, 4.7, or 4.7.1 provides the .NET Framework 4.5.1 or 4.5.2 or the [!INCLUDE[net_v46](../../../includes/net-v46-md.md)], 4.6.1 or 4.6.2, or the .NET Framework 4.7 or 4.7.1 reference assemblies, language packs, and IntelliSense files for use in an integrated development environment such as Visual Studio.
+The developer pack for the .NET Framework 4.5.1 or 4.5.2, the targeting pack for the [!INCLUDE[net_v46](../../../includes/net-v46-md.md)], and  the developer pack for the [!INCLUDE[net_v461](../../../includes/net-v461-md.md)], 4.6.2, 4.7, or 4.7.1 provides a particular .NET Framework's version of the reference assemblies, language packs, and IntelliSense files for use in an integrated development environment such as Visual Studio.
 If you are using Visual Studio, the developer pack or targeting pack also adds the installed version of the .NET Framework to the target choices when you create a new project.
-Choose one of these developer packs or the targeting pack:
+Choose one of the following:

 - [Microsoft .NET Framework 4.7.1 Dev Pack](http://go.microsoft.com/fwlink/?LinkId=852105)